HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 We've been active since September 2019, and since then we've published analysis on skills demands for early career space jobs, the quality of space jobs, a space competencies taxonomy, and more.

-We've just launched the 2020 Space Census, will, for the first time, establish the demographic make-up of UK space sector employees across industry, universities and government organisations.
-You can take part in the [2020 Space Census here](http://census.spaceskills.org/).
+In 2020, we launched the 2020 Space Census, which will, for the first time, establish the demographic make-up of UK space sector employees across industry, universities and government organisations.
+You see the first results of the [2020 Space Census here](https://spaceskills.org/census).

 You can check out our other work [here](https://spaceskills.org/).